-Both Office 365 and on-premises Exchange Server enable the option to include users’ corporate photos in a number of places.
-Outlook, OWA, SharePoint, Skype for Business, OneDrive, Planner, Office 365 Groups – all those services can view pictures of employees.
+Both Office 365 (Microsoft 365) and on-premises Exchange Server enable the option to include users’ profile photos in a number of places.
+Outlook, Teams, OWA (Outlook on the web), SharePoint, Skype for Business, OneDrive, Planner, Microsoft 365 Groups – all those services can show pictures of employees.

 You might be wondering, what is the use for that.
 Here are some of the reasons to use profile pictures in an organization:

 - It makes collaboration easier by creating a more friendly atmosphere,

 - Enhances teamwork by letting employees identify their co-workers much quicker,

 - Resolves the problem when you cannot associate a name with a face (especially true for bigger companies),

 - Helps you build a professional visual identity inside and outside of the company.